zacharski/ml-class/README.md

 ## Expected Outcomes

-### JavaScript / Node.JS

-JavaScript, often abbreviated JS, is the core programming language of the web, running both in a user's browser and on the backend.
-It is a high-level, just-in-time compiled language.
-Node.js is a runtime environment that allows JavaScript to be executed outside of browser typically on the server side.
+### Basic Machine Learning (ML) Techniques

 Students should be able to

-* write complex command line programs in JavaScript.
-* write code that executes asynchronously
-* write a scalable, maintainable, backend server.
+* architect a scalable ML pipeline
-* write code that interacts with a database server
-* test and evaluate code using an industry-standard test environment.
+* run ML jobs on a GPU using Jupyter Notebooks in Colab
+* evaluate different ML models
+* determine the best ML algorithm to use for an application
+* reduce the dimensionality of a dataset
+* develop different linear models to solve classification problems
+* communicate effectively about ML applications (terminology)

-### PostgreSQL
+### XGBoost

-PostgreSQL is one of the most popular free and open-source relational database management systems, and is available on wide variety of operating systems.

 Students should be able to

-* design and implement databases based on an English description of the data.
-* understand database normalization and design database that meet the normalization requirements.
-* demonstrate a good understanding of SQL including subqueries, joins, and transactions.
+* apply decision tree algorithms to create a classifier
+* use random forest techniques
+* combine a number of weak classifiers into a strong one by using boosting.
+* effectively use the XGBoost algorithm

-### HTML/CSS
+### Deep Learning

-HTML and CSS defines the user interface of a web application.
-Understanding both are are of major importance to web developers.

 Students should be able to

-* Read and write HTML and CSS
-* Utilize semantic tags to provide clear structure to HTML
-* Manage the layout of a complex web page using CSS
+* build a simple deep learning system for image classification
+* build CNNs for computer vision
+* pre-process text datasets into a form usable for classification
+* build CNN for text classification
+* adjust hyperparameters to improve performance

-## Tasks and Projects
+## Labs and Projects

-The majority of effort in the course is in working on tasks and project, which have different levels of expected knowledge and independence.
+The majority of effort in the course is in working on labs and project, which have different levels of expected knowledge and independence.

-### Tasks
+### Labs

-* Closely mirrors the examples shown in the course videos.
-* Generally the majority of the code is provided for you.
-* Where appropriate, test code is also provided enabling you to get instant feedback.
+* In the form of Jupyter Notebook tutorials which provide detailed explanations and sample executable code.
 * You are to:
   * write a small amount of code to complete the task
-  * evaluate what you have done by running the tests
+  * answer any non-coding questions the Notebook may ask.

 ### Projects

-* Follows examples shown in the course videos.
+* Follows examples shown in the course videos and in the labs.
-* Builds off of concepts and skills you learned completing prerequisite tasks.
+* builds off of concepts and skills you learned completing the labs.
-* Project definition provides either
+* Project definition provides
-  * an API specification and test file
-  * a video showing an example of a completed project
+  * a dataset
+  * a short problem description
 * You are to
-  * design and create the database to support the project
+  * design and create the machine learning algorithm used to solve the problem.
-  * write  the Javascript code to implement the specification
+  * write  the code in a Jupyter Notebook
-  * test and evaluate you code.
+  * test and evaluate your solution.
-  * move you code to a production environment.

-Both tasks and projects are evaluated as to whether the code works or not (passes the necessary tests).
-If it does not you will fix your code and resubmit.
-You can submit as many times as necessary to pass the tests.
-The test set that is used to evaluate your code may be larger than that given to you to aid you in development.
-For some projects there are optional parts for which you will get additional points.

-You must complete the prerequisite tasks before starting a project and you cannot demo more than 2 projects per week.

-## Core Competency Task

-Often when you are applying for a job, you are given a timed programming task.
-The core competency task is designed to help you prepare for this.
-The tasks involves writing a backend for a web service in JavaScript and PostgreSQL.
-You can take the test at any time (after you meet the prerequisites), but once you start you will have four hours to complete it.

-## Oral Exam (optional)

-The oral exam takes the form of a technical job interview related to the topics covered in the course.
-It is conducted over Zoom and will be around 10-20 minutes long.
-You can take the exam anytime after you meet the prerequisites.
+  * save your notebook to Github..

 ## Mastery Learning